dotnet/wpf/Documentation/contributing.md

 ## Contribution "Bar"

-Project maintainers will consider changes that improve the product or fix know bugs (please file issues to make bugs "known").
+Project maintainers will consider changes that improve the product or fix known bugs (please file issues to make bugs "known").

 Maintainers will not merge changes that have narrowly-defined benefits due to compatibility risk or complexity added to the product.
 We may revert changes if they are found to be breaking.